Through B.C.’s land use planning program, the Province is partnering with First Nations to undertake land use planning in priority planning areas.

 Claim acquisition

-The registration of new mineral and placer claims within the designated areas is suspended for 12 months.
+The registration of new mineral and placer claims within the designated areas is on pause until January 31, 2027.

 During the period of the tenuring pause, the chief gold commissioner will not accept new mineral and placer claim applications in the defined areas.